UK in deadlock over Brexit 'Plan B' as May and Corbyn tussle

 “You have always believed in the importance of dialogue in politics.
 Do you really believe that, as well as declining to meet for talks yourself, it is right to ask your MPs not to seek a solution with the government?,” she said in a letter.

-May’s spokeswoman said she held “constructive” talks on Thursday with MPs, including some from Labour.
+May’s spokeswoman said she held “constructive” talks on Thursday with lawmakers, including some from Labour.

 If she fails to forge consensus, the world’s fifth-largest economy will drop out of the European Union on March 29 without a deal or will be forced to delay Brexit, possibly holding a national election or another referendum.